amits-1729/car-price-predictor-backend/README.md

 This project is a **Machine Learning backend system** that predicts the price of a used car based on several features such as company, model, year, fuel type, and kilometers driven.

-The project focuses on **data preprocessing, model training, and price prediction using machine learning algorithms**.
+The project focuses on **data preprocessing, model training, and price prediction using machine learning algorithm**.

 ---